.png)

 Stone, History, and the Logic of Mountain Cooking

 There is a particular kind of restaurant that exists in Italy's smaller cities, the kind that doesn't announce itself with a design statement or a famous name, but earns its reputation through consistent, grounded cooking tied to the place it occupies.
 In Aosta's old town, the building stock alone tells you something about the seriousness of the location.
 The Romans built here with an intent to last, and some of those original walls are still doing structural work.
-At Gina casa con cucina on Via Croce di Città, two basement rooms are set directly against those Roman walls, which means you are quite literally eating inside the city's ancient skeleton.
-The atmosphere this creates is not theatrical — it is simply a fact of the space, and a telling one.
+At Gina casa con cucina on Via Croce di Città, two basement rooms are set directly against those Roman walls, which means you are eating beside the city's ancient skeleton.
+The atmosphere this creates is not theatrical, it is simply a fact of the space, and a telling one.

 The informal character of the rooms sets the tone for what arrives at the table.
 This is not the formal tasting-menu register of Vecchio Ristoro or the creative Italian seafood approach of Paolo Griffa al Caffè Nazionale, both of which operate at the higher end of the Valle d'Aosta dining tier.
 Gina casa con cucina occupies a different position in the local picture: accessible, personal, and oriented toward the kind of cooking that draws from regional tradition without treating it as a museum piece.